DynamoDS/Dynamo-Advance-Steel/readme.md

 2. Update the paths from \src\Config\user_local.props with the ones from your machine

-3. Build the All.sln solution in Release configuration.
+3. Build the DynamoAdvanceSteel.sln solution in Release configuration.

 4. Copy all files & folders from "Dynamo Core 2.1" to bin\AnyCPU\Release\steel-pkg\bin\Core